Posted on November 27, 2013 by Paul Hammond

 Posted on November 20, 2013 by Paul Hammond

 Congratulations, you’ve made the wise decision to invest in a business VoIP service.
-In order to take full advantage of the many benefits that business VoIP has to offer, it’s important to make sure you’ve laid down a solid foundation.
+In order to take full advantage of the many benefits that business VoIP has to offer, it’s important to boost your ROI and make sure you’ve laid down a solid foundation.

 Here are three tips to help you make sure you’re getting the most out of your investment: